linde/gke-multi-cluster-examples/layer4-internal-lb/README.md

 echo local.redis_port | terraform console

-# then start a container we can re-attach to
+# then start a container we can re-attach to across sessions, as helpful
-kubectl run --image=debian sleepy -- /bin/bash -c "sleep infinity"
+kubectl --context w run --image=debian sleepy -- /bin/bash -c "sleep infinity"
+# here is how we reattach

-kubectl exec sleepy -it -- bash
+kubectl --context w exec sleepy -it -- bash

-# and within that bash prompt in the cluster so we can hit internal VIPs
+# and within the cluster via that bash prompt, use nc to do our L4 check of the VIP
 apt update
 apt install netcat-traditional